My NA6 Miata!

 So I thought the wheel saga would end here.

-(so I was swearing I wont lower it...)
+(I was also swearing I wont lower it...)

 The poverty spec German model I drive had the